octopus-notitiarum/PyTorch-exercises/README.md

 # PyTorch-exercises
-Small repository to store sample- and play-code from Deeplearning with PyTorch by Stevens, Antiga, Viehmann
+Small repository to store sample and play code from ´Deeplearning with PyTorch´ by Stevens, Antiga, Viehmann